kennedyBlanding/to-do-list/README.md

 Howdy!
-This is my To FDO list
+This is my Too Do list